VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## 10.1 Summary

 - Current statute is not reflective of actual oversight and operation of statewide parcel program
-- Updating existing statute to reflect current practice could be completed with little to no impact on operations
+- Updating existing statute to reflect current and future practice could be completed with little to no impact on operations

 ## 10.2 Justification